marlonecobos/marlonecobos.github.io/content/mentoring/engagement/index.md

 ### Engagement activities

+*Outreach (Broader Impacts):* **Ticks in Kansas: Where and when to find them**. *Activities:* Science engagement activity for adult citizens at the University of Kansas Field Station; Topic: Kansas ticks, their distribution, phenology, and associated pathogens. *Scope:* A presentation and meeting with Kansas citizens.
+Biodiversity Institute and KU Field Station, *University of Kansas*.
+Kansas, USA.
+April, 2024.
+{style="text-align: justify;"}

 *Outreach (Broader Impacts):* **Microbes on the move**. *Activities:* Review of Spanish translations of existing outreach materials; Spanish translations of social media posts; general outreach activities in places visited. *Scope:* Three cities in the state of Kansas.
 Biodiversity Institute, *University of Kansas*.
 Kansas, USA.
-July, 2022
+July, 2022.
 {style="text-align: justify;"}

 *Environmental education program:* **Battery disposal awareness campaign**. *Activities:* Design of content and teaching materials for primary schools; Presentation of contents and educational activities in primary schools with the involvement of teachers and students. *Scope:* Ten rural schools. *El Guismi DAG*.
 Zamora Chinchipe, Ecuador.
-2012-2013
+2012-2013.
 {style="text-align: justify;"}

 *Environmental education program:* **Plastic bottle recycling campaign**. *Activities:* Design of content and teaching materials for primary schools; Presentation of contents and educational activities in primary schools with the involvement of authorities, teachers, and students.
 Design of mechanisms to collect, store, and recycle collected materials. *Scope:* Ten rural schools. *El Guismi DAG*.
 Zamora Chinchipe, Ecuador.
-2012-2013
+2012-2013.
 {style="text-align: justify;"}